Registration for the March 24th, 2018 event is open! Ultrasignup.com

 A part of the park system since 1935, Fort Clinch is one of the most well-preserved 19th century forts in the country.
 Although no battles were fought here, it was garrisoned during both the Civil and Spanish-American wars.
 During the 1930s, the Civilian Conservation Corps began preserving and rebuilding many of the structures of the abandoned fort.

-The Fort Clinch 100 is a challenging, but runable, multi-surface 10 mile loop that will test both road and trail runners alike.
-It is a mix between roughly 5.7 miles of continually undulating, twisting, mostly shaded oak hammock single track trail; over 3 miles of paved road; about .5 miles of semi-packed sandy beach; and roughly 1 mile of boardwalk and Florida’s longest concrete fishing pier.
+The Fort Clinch 100 is a challenging, but runable, multi-surface 10ish mile loop that will test both road and trail runners alike.
+It is a mix between roughly 6 miles of continually undulating, twisting, mostly shaded oak hammock single track trail; over 3 miles of paved road; about .5 miles of semi-packed sandy beach.
 The trail runs through forest that grew on top of ancient sand dunes, so the hills are very short but steep and tend to come one right after another.
 The road sections tend to be false flats.
 The sand sections add to the challenge but are still runable if you do it right (the secret is not pushing of to hard when you run).
-The solid concrete pier will beat up your legs, but is beautiful.
-Listen to the sounds of sea birds and waves crashing as you run out over the Atlantic.
-Added up over 100 miles the cumulative gain is somewhere around 8000′.
-It is not a technically difficult course, but will wear you out before you realize it is happening if you do not respect it.
+Added up over 100 miles the cumulative gain is somewhere around 7000′-8000′.
+It is can be a technically difficult course and will wear you out before you realize it is happening if you do not respect it.
 It is NOT as flat as it appears.

 You are likely to see plenty of wild life on the trail: bobcats, alligators, raccoons, armadillos, white-tailed deer, fireflies, horseshoe crabs and various species of shorebirds.
 If you’re lucky, while running on the beach section of the course, looking north across Cumberland Sound, you may see wild horses on the beach at the south end of Cumberland Island National Seashore or bottle nosed dolphins swimming through the inlet.